-Unless specified, any repairs done on the Gripper will be done by Robotiq.
+Unless otherwise indicated, any repairs done on the gripper will be performed by Robotiq.

-A cycle is defined as a go to requested position command that results in grasp force being applied (picking an object while opening or closing or closing the fingers on themselves).
+A cycle is defined as a go to requested position command that results in grip force being applied (closing the fingers on themselves or picking an object while opening or closing).